 Manatee Dream Meaning

 If you dream of a manatee or manatees and you wonder what the dream could be telling you, consider the emotions you felt in your dream, such as joy, fear, worry, or peacefulness.
 While the reasons animals appear in dreams can vary from person to person, your emotions in the dream is one way your subconscious communicates to your conscious mind.
-Exploring your emotions in the dream in the context to manatee symbolism is a step to elevating your level of consciousness, and thus, a step towards better insights in your life.
+Exploring your emotions in the dream in context to manatee symbolism is a step to elevating your level of consciousness, and thus, a step towards better insights in your life.

 Manatees are symbols of tranquility and calm, so an immediate interpretation can mean that your mind is seeking out peacefulness.